 Choose between XML and CSV

-As soon as you selected content, a new screen will open where you can choose between uploading a file (this must always be a CSV file) or Loading a file from an URL (this must always lead to an XML file).
+As soon as you select content, a new screen will open where you can choose between uploading a file (this must always be a CSV file) or Loading a file from an URL (this must always lead to an XML file).

 Uploading a CSV file